Are you thinking about graduate school or a post-doctoral fellowship?

 For her work on adverse drug events, she was awarded a Best Paper Award from the American College of Emergency Physicians in 2011, and in 2012, a New Investigator Award from the Canadian Institutes of Health Research.
 In 2013, Corinne was awarded the Teacher of the Year Award by the UBC FRCPC Emergency Medicine Residency Program.
 Corinne practices emergency medicine at Vancouver General Hospital, and is a member of the Canadian Drug Safety and Effectiveness Research Network and of the Canadian Network for Advanced Interdisciplinary Methods for Comparative Effectiveness Research.
 Corinne holds multiple operating grants including from the Canadian Institutes of Health Research.
 Click here to view her CV.

-Amber Cragg, MSc [research coordinator]
+Amber Cragg, MSc [research manager]

 Amber Cragg has a Master’s of Science in Community Health and Epidemiology from Dalhousie University and is involved in various projects aimed at improving patient safety through the detection, treatment, and reporting of adverse drug events.
 She is a trained secondary school teacher turned health researcher who conducted her thesis work on STI and HIV testing among higher risk Maritime University students.
 She has also worked as the research coordinator and statistical analyst on a multi-site project evaluating the effectiveness of the sexual health services available to students at eight universities across Maritime Canada.
 Her primary research interests include student health issues, harm reduction, and health policy and services research.

-Serena Small, BA, MA [research coordinator]
+Serena Small, MA [research coordinator]

 Serena Small has a Master’s of Art from the School of Communication at Simon Fraser University.
 Serena’s research interests focus on the intersection of health technologies, public policy, and data privacy, with a particular emphasis on the experience of the patient at this juncture.